WW-FL: Secure and Private Large-Scale Federated Learning: The Framework

-To preserve the system's integrity, the servers for each~MPC cluster must be chosen with care to ensure that clients are willing to share their data among the servers and that not all of the servers are colluding.
-One possible option is to build non-profit partnerships, such as in the~MOC alliance~\cite{CLOUDNET:ZinkICSKHDDLH21}, where organizations with mutual distrust can securely co-locate servers in the same data center with high-speed network connections.
+To preserve the system's integrity, the servers for each~MPC cluster must be chosen with care to ensure clients are willing to share their data among the servers and that not all servers are colluding.
+One option is to build non-profit partnerships, such as in the~MOC alliance~\cite{CLOUDNET:ZinkICSKHDDLH21}, where organizations with mutual distrust can securely co-locate servers in the same data center with high-speed network connections.
 Alternatively, trusted entities like government organizations with limited infrastructure can host their servers in confidential cloud computing environments~\cite{CACM:RCFCD21}.
+If a client lacks trust in the~\FLname{} servers in its current cluster, the client can propose a new cluster with a partner that provides a non-colluding server.